VatsaPatel9/Neural_Networks/README.md

 # Neural_Networks
-Neural Networks from the scratch
+Neural Networks from the scratch (by creating a single neuron manually) to using liberaries (Tensorflow, keras)